CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 });
 ```

 Note that instead of calling `queryByText()` here, we call `queryByTestId()`.
-Our element, a loading indicator, won’t have text content, so instead we use a test ID to identify it.
+Our element, a loading indicator, won't have text content, so instead we use a test ID to identify it.
 We confirm that it's not null, showing that the element is present.

 In good TDD style, our test fails, because the element isn't present.